How to Identify a Low-Ball Insurance Offer

 1. The Offer Arrived Too Quickly

+While insurance companies must respond to a claim by a particular deadline, an offer that arrives too fast is a red flag.
+A fast settlement offer is the first sign of a low-ball offer.
 Insurance companies want to get your case settled before you have a chance to research your options or talk to an attorney.
 Once you accept, you waive your right to file a lawsuit.
-That’s why a quick offer is usually a dud.
+That's why a quick offer is usually a dud.

 2. Their Math Does Not Add Up